 The project has developed a SEP, which will be implemented during both construction, commissioning and operations.
-As a live document this will need to be updated as and when is necessary to ensure the document remains valid with respect to the Project and the applicable stakeholders.
+This will also need to be updated and made applicable prior to the operational phase.
 The SEP includes a suitable grievance mechanism to allow local community complaints to be raised in a clear process.

-Note: All processes relating to Stakeholder Engagement should refer to the Project Specific SEP.
+Note: All processes relating to Stakeholder Engagement should refer to the Project Specific Stakeholder Engagement Plan (SEP).